DanielHemmati/ccwc-in-go/README.md

 ## Credits

-I studied other codes who have completed this challenge in Go and other languages.
-Here are the list:
+I studied other codes who have completed this challenge in Go.
+Here is the list:

 - [André Brandão](https://github.com/andrenbrandao/wc-tool)
 - [PraveshGoyal](https://github.com/praveshdev3/wc-go)